tocco/tocco-docs/glossary.rst

             my.property=configuration value

-        The chapter :ref:`java-and-nice-params` describes how to set parameters in OpenShift.
+        The chapter :ref:`app-properties-in-openshift` describes how to set parameters in OpenShift.
 Alternatively, a property can be changed for a customer by adjusting the ``application.properties`` file.
 See next paragraph.

         While developing, you can edit the application.properties in the Nice Git repository located at ``customer/${CUSTOMER}/etc/application.properties``.
 If you don't want to commit the changes you can create